kritzikratzi/edsdk4j/README.md

 mvn test
 ```

 or run the tests in you IDE.
-E.g. in Eclipse click pom.xml and choose "Run As/Maven test".
+* e.g. in Eclipse click pom.xml and choose "Run As/Maven test".
+* e.g. in Eclipse you can run the src/main/test/TestSuite with "Run As/JUnit Test"

 #### expected mvn test result